pedro-z/as1/README.md

 # HabitTracker
-Android app to track daily habits.
+Android application to track daily habits.

+The master branch contains the final, release version of the application.

 This app requires a minimum API of <b>23</b> to run.

-<i>(This is due to some features used in the XML files that do not work the same way on a lower API.
-In class, Dr. Hindle said that we could use whichever API would work so after struggling with trying to get it to work on a lower API for a few hours I decided to just stick with what I had so I could complete the assignment on time.)</i>
+<i>This is due to some features used in the XML files that do not work the same way on a lower API, and I struggled to get API 18 or 19 to work properly on my laptop.
+In class, Dr. Hindle said that we could use whichever API would work, so after struggling with trying to get it to work on a lower API for a few hours I decided to just stick with what I had so I could complete the assignment on time.</i>

 Demo video: https://youtu.be/dLbncxpA2RE